 Club Silk for serious dancing, Ange Noir for serious dancing, Guvnor dance floor, Punch-line for just hanging out, Capital Pub for Hanging out and Dancing, Just kicking for hanging out, Panamera hanging out, Alfredo for hanging out, Cayenne for Hanging out, Mateos for hanging out, Rock gardens Speke hotel

 There are famous places to hang-out in Kampala city where the crowd is much more appealing and of a certain class.

-Just Kicking Sports Bar There are famous places to hang-out in Kampala where the crowd is much more appealing and of a certain class.
+Just Kicking Sports Bar There are famous places to hang-out where the crowd is much more appealing and of a certain class.

-Ange Noir Discotheque As a Ugandan, I will tell you right at the beginning of this review that the social scene in Kampala is dazzling and the.
+Ange Noir Discotheque As a Ugandan, I will tell you right at the beginning of this review that the social scene is dazzling and the.

-Al's Bar This is the one place in Kampala that is considered by the locals as the “forbidden apple”.
+Al's Bar This is the one place that is considered by the locals as the “forbidden apple”.
 It is a little difficult.

 Nile Special beer Nile Special is Uganda's famous international award-winning beer, brewed at the source of the great river Nile.